hmito/esj72web/web/schedule_session.md

 # Sessions

 ## Open Session
-The following two themes were selected for this year's [Open Ssessions](opensession) (symposium that involve the addition of new presentation categories).
+The following two themes were selected for this year's [Open Sessions](opensession) (symposium that involve the addition of new presentation categories).

 ---